Vitamin D deficiency in Australia: Age

-Skin colour
+Skin colour and cultural reasons to avoid sunlight

-In Australia, vitamin D deficiency has been recognised within particular subgroups such as aged, dark skinned and veiled women.
-There is deficiencies in around 80%, particularly in dark skinned and or veiled populations.
-The prevalence of vitamin D deficiency amongst those with dark skin, or those who cover their skin for religious reasons, can be directly attributed to extremely low sun exposure, which is the main source of vitamin D in Australia.

-Veiled women or individuals with dark skin pigmentation are vulnerable to a fall in vitamin D levels considered deficient in Australia.
-This is most likely because the clothing worn acts as a direct barrier to, or absorbs the UVB irradiation.
-Dark Skin has high levels of melanin pigmentation which decreases the cutaneous production of vitamin D. Compared with those of European descent, African-Americans require six times more UVB dosage to stimulate the same production of vitamin D in the skin.
+In Australia, vitamin D deficiency has been recognised within particular subgroups such as aged, dark skinned of all ages, and veiled women.
+Dark skin has high levels of melanin pigmentation which decreases the cutaneous production of vitamin D. Compared with those of European descent, African-Americans require six times more UVB dosage to stimulate the same production of vitamin D in the skin.

 Sun exposure

 Despite Australia having a sunny climate, Australians are falling short of adequate levels of ultraviolet B (UVB) light from the sun.
 Associated factors contributing to the low vitamin D levels are seasonal variations such as winter, when there is minimal sunlight, less time spent outdoors, and people cover up due to cold weather.
 Environmental factors that impact vitamin D production are the elevation of the sun above the horizon and amount of cloud cover.

 To ensure adequate vitamin D levels are reached, an average daily exposure, roughly 10% of the sunburn threshold is required on a significant area of skin, not just on the back of the hands.
 A burn time for a fair-skinned person could be limited to just 8 minutes in the middle of the day, during summer without sunscreens.
 A dark skinned person may need 45 minutes, while a covered individual might need several hours to achieve that same required exposure.
 The strength of the UVB changes throughout the day, so exposure time will need to change accordingly.